halonsecurity/hsl-examples/services/batv/README.md

-A [BATV](http://mipassoc.org/batv/draft-levine-smtp-batv-01.txt) (Bounce Tag Address Validation) implemetnation.

-Our [BATV](http://wiki.halon.se/BATV) documentation shows how to implement this code.
+This example provides a [BATV](http://mipassoc.org/batv/draft-levine-smtp-batv-01.txt) (Bounce Tag Address Validation) implementation, our [documentation](http://wiki.halon.se/BATV) shows how to implement it properly.